-How to Make Your Case For Your Great Solution
+And Then, Make the Case For Your Great Solution

 We often find when employees are frustrated that their great solution is not being heard, it’s because they could use a little help making the case.

 Here’s a simple technique we use in our I.D.E.A.
-Inspiration rallies to help people share their best solutions and great ideas.
+Inspiration rallies and fishbowl competitions to help people share their best solutions and great ideas.